danoctavian/bit-smuggler/README.md

 # this install haskell dependencies in a haskell sandbox that setup.js created
 # yeah, i'm forcing you to use sandboxes. don't question this ok?
 cabal install --dependencies-only --enable-tests

+# to check that everything is good, just build.
+cabal build
 ```